-The Redcliffe Apartments are ideally suited for casual and serious walkers alike.
-There is a coastal path either end of the beach and numerous woodland walks nearby.
+- The Redcliffe Apartments are ideally suited for casual or serious walkers.
+There is a coastal path either side of the beach and numerous woodland walks nearby.
 And, of course, just 20 metres is Caswell Bay!
+A stroll across the bay takes you to Surfside cafe, stop a while for coffee and see Caswell Bay from a different angle.

 There are a few routes North – there’s a lovely walk through Bishop’s wood nature reserve – the entrance of which is located at the far end of Caswell car park (500m from the apartments).
 The Roundhouse is definitely worth seeing.
 From Bishops wood you can walk East to Newton village (Summerland Lane takes you to a couple of pubs called the Newton Inn ( good cheap pub grup) and Rock and Fountain.